Jertzukka/dlensExporter/README.md

 * Currently only supports Deckbox .csv format.
 There are some differences between what Scryfall API provides as card or set names, and some of these are automatically converted.
 I have added some I've come across myself, but it's not all-inclusive.
 * Linux binary is compiled against glibc 2.33 and that or newer is required.

+## Dependencies
+The dependencies can be installed via pip
+* PySide2
+* qdarkstyle
+* darkdetect